 There are two access points from Keyes Road:

 Keyes Road parking: continue down Keyes Road as it veers to the right until you reach the parking pull-off on the right prior to the jersey barriers

 Princeton Street parking: From Keyes Road take a left on Rugby Street and an immediate right on Princeton Street.
-Follow Princeton Street to the end, parking is available on the right side of the road before the gate.
+Follow Princeton Street to the end, parking is available in the lot before the boulders.
+Please do not block the gate.